deepfield-team/DeepField-app/README.md

 containing reservoir model transformations or calculations, and immediately view the results of these transformations.

-Main page of the application in a dark theme:
+Main page of the application:

 <img src="static/scene0.PNG" width="50%"/>